-Setting: Informal community venues in Scotland, UK.
-Participants: 75 female non-smokers and occasional smokers (age range 12-24).

-Results: Compact 'lipstick'-type superslims packs were perceived most positively and rated as most appealing.
+Background: The Tobacco Products Directive, to be implemented across the European Union from May 2016, requires health warnings on packs to be a minimum height (44mm), width (52mm) and depth (20mm), with the effect that compact 'lipstick' type packaging for superslims cigarettes will no longer be permitted.
+Methods: Twelve focus groups were conducted in Greater Glasgow (Scotland) with female non-smokers and occasional smokers (12-24 years) to explore perceptions of cigarette packaging.
+Each group was shown a range of cigarette packs, including superslims packs, and asked to rate these by appeal, harm and seriousness in warning of health risks.
+Results: Compact 'lipstick' type superslims packs were perceived most positively and rated as most appealing.
 They were also viewed as less harmful than more standard sized cigarette packs because of their smaller size and likeness to cosmetics.
 Additionally, 'lipstick' packs were rated as less serious in terms of warning about the health risks associated with smoking, either because the small font size of the warnings was difficult to read or because the small pack size prevented the text on the warnings from being displayed properly.
 Bright pack colours and floral designs were also thought to detract from the health warning.

-Conclusions: As superslims packs were found to increase appeal, mislead with respect to level of harm, and undermine the on-pack health warnings, this provides support for the decision to ban 'lipstick'-style cigarette packs in the EU and has implications for policy elsewhere.
+Conclusions: As superslims packs were found to increase appeal, mislead with respect to level of harm, and undermine the on-pack health warnings, this provides support for the decision to ban 'lipstick' style cigarette packs in the European Union and has implications for policy elsewhere.